14.5 Parallel Streams and Primitive Streams

 1. Parallel Streams

-parallelStream() processes stream operations in parallel using multiple CPU cores via the ForkJoinPool.
+parallelStream() processes stream operations in parallel using multiple CPU cores via the internal ForkJoinPool.

 List<Integer> numbers = IntStream.rangeClosed(1, 1_000_000)